krishnakolipakula/Carah-Model/README.md

 # CARAH Model for Disease Prediction
 *Harnessing Weather Data and Machine Learning for Agriculture*

-This repository provides a high-level overview of a **confidential project** leveraging weather sensor data and machine learning to predict disease spread in crops.
+This repository provides a high-level overview of a **CONFIDENTIAL PROJECT** leveraging weather sensor data and machine learning to predict disease spread in crops.
 No code or sensitive data is included to maintain confidentiality.

 ---